Should a solar carport be your next home upgrade?

 Solar carports are having a moment.

-By creating renewable energy using what would otherwise be wasted parking space, solar carports are a practical solar solution that offer many advantages.
+By creating renewable energy using what would otherwise be wasted parking space, a solar carport is a practical solar solution that offers many advantages.
 Here’s what you should know about this increasingly popular solar structure.

 Key takeways